VolumeWarsBSC/volumewars-docs/nft_marketplace.md

 #### Marketplace Fee

 Volume Wars marketplace fee is currently set to 10% per each transaction.
 This fee is currently used to buy and burn Piggy Bank Tokens.
 This fee and its use may be subject to change in the future.
-The overall objective in the future is to allow the community to decide how this fee should be implemented with a governance mechanism, otherwise known as a Decentralized Autonomous Organization (DAO).
+The overall objective going forward is to allow the community to decide how this fee should be implemented with a governance mechanism, otherwise known as a Decentralized Autonomous Organization (DAO).
+The implementation and timeline of this DAO is still under construction.